 Discover how gallons of syrup is made!
 Be sure to purchase some sweet treats like maple candies, maple sugar, and Michigan maple syrup!

-16. Maple Sugaring at Johnson Nature Center in Bloomfield Township (Detroit Region)
+17. Maple Sugaring at Johnson Nature Center in Bloomfield Township (Detroit Region)

-Johnson Nature Center: 3325 Franklin Rd, Bloomfield Twp, MI 48302
+Where: Johnson Nature Center: 3325 Franklin Rd, Bloomfield Twp, MI 48302

 Maple Sugaring at Johnson Nature Center: Enjoy a tour of their sugar shack, tap a sugar maple tree, explore the history of sugaring, and taste one of nature’s sweetest treats.
-Plus, enjoy a pancake breakfast!
-Registration is required.

 5 Places to Get Michigan Maple Syrup